-The deadline for receiving your 1099-MISC form from DoorDash is Tuesday, January 31st, 2018.
+You should be receiving your 1099-MISC from DoorDash by or before January 31st.
 You may even receive it before then.
 Payable is the service helping deliver these tax forms to Dashers this year.
 We created this quick guide to help you better understand your 1099-MISC and what it means for your taxes.

 See: What is a 1099 Form?